FAQ's: Your Questions Answered

 As a general rule, motor vehicles have a heightened duty to avoid collisions with pedestrians and bicyclists.
 According to Florida law (Florida Statutes 316.130(15), “Every driver (in the State of Florida) of a vehicle shall exercise due care to avoid colliding with any pedestrian or any person propelling a human-powered vehicle and give warning when necessary and exercise proper precaution upon observing any child or any obviously confused or incapacitated person.”
 While, clearly, drivers of motor vehicles have a duty to employ extra caution when encountering pedestrians and bicyclists, that duty, under most circumstances, is not absolute.

 Pedestrians and bicyclists, just like motor vehicles, have a duty to obey traffic devices and vehicle laws.
-To insure their safety, pedestrians and bicyclists should travel in the same direction as traffic flow.
+To ensure their safety, pedestrians and bicyclists should travel in the same direction as traffic flow.
 When encountering a traffic light that is red, drivers are required to stop before reaching the crosswalk.
 In the absence of a crosswalk at an intersection, drivers must stop before reaching the intersection.
 If there is a crosswalk, drivers must allow a pedestrian who has the proper signal to cross the street.
 If a motor vehicle has a green light, pedestrians and bicyclists should yield the right of way to that vehicle.
-If a pedestrian or bicyclist is crossing a road at a location other that an intersection, and there is no traffic device directing or restricting traffic, the pedestrian or bicyclist should exercise reasonable control and judgment, and not presume an approaching motor vehicle will yield to them.
+If a pedestrian or bicyclist is crossing a road at a location other than an intersection, and there is no traffic device directing or restricting traffic, the pedestrian or bicyclist should exercise reasonable control and judgment, and not presume an oncoming motor vehicle will yield to them.

 If, when encountering a circular traffic light, and the part of that light facing the pedestrian is green, the pedestrian has the right to proceed across a marked or unmarked crosswalk.
 Motor vehicles facing the circular green light must proceed cautiously straight or make a left or right turn, if permitted and yield (stop or slow down) to any pedestrians in the intersection or crosswalk.